SwampThingPaul/AnalystHelper/README.md

     - For water quality, soil, fish and vegetation specific data use `DBHYDRO_WQ()`.
 This function requires a date range, Station ID and parameter(s) to be specified.
 See [DBHYDRO User Manual](https://www.sfwmd.gov/sites/default/files/documents/dbhydrobrowseruserdocumentation.pdf) for more information.
     - Daily water water level, discharge and meterolgical specific data use `DBHYDRO_daily()`.
 This function requires a date range and site/data-type identifier called a DBKEY (for more information see [DBHYDRO User Manual](https://www.sfwmd.gov/sites/default/files/documents/dbhydrobrowseruserdocumentation.pdf)).
     - Breakpoint (typically 15-minute interval) water level, discharge and meterolgical specific data use `DBHYDRO_breakpoint()`.
-This function requires a date range and site/data-type identifier called a DBKEY (for more information see [DBHYDRO User Manual](https://www.sfwmd.gov/sites/default/files/documents/dbhydrobrowseruserdocumentation.pdf)).
+This function requires a date range and site/data-type identifier called a DBKEY (for more information see [DBHYDRO User Manual](https://www.sfwmd.gov/sites/default/files/documents/dbhydrobrowseruserdocumentation.pdf)). <ins>Currently this function is *UNDER FURTHER DEVELOPMENT*__* due to issues with internet connect timing out.
+The function is still available but buggy.</ins>

 2. **Data manipulation/handling**